Tyler Conklin Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Matchup vs. Green Bay

-- In his six matchups against the Packers, Conklin's zero receiving yards average is 38.5 less than his over/under for Sunday's game (38.5).
+- Against the Packers, Conklin has averaged zero receiving yards per game in his six career matchups, 38.5 fewer than his over/under for Sunday's game.

-- The 221.0 passing yards the Packers allow per game makes them the NFL's fourth-ranked pass defense this season.
+- The Packers are giving up 221.0 passing yards per game this season, the NFL's fourth-ranked pass defense.

-- At 1.5 passing TDs allowed per game, the Packers defense is ranked 17th in the league.
+- The Packers have surrendered 15 touchdowns through the air (1.5 per game).
+They are 17th in the NFL in that category.

 Recent Performances